This information is intended for use by health professionals

 Loss of efficacy to the hypnotic effects of benzodiazepines may develop after repeated use for a few weeks.

 The dependent potential of the benzodiazepines is low, particularly when limited to short-term use.
 The risk of dependence (physical or psychological) increases when high doses are used, especially when given over long periods and is greater in patients with a history of alcoholism or drug abuse, or in patients with a marked personality disorder.
-Therefore, regular monitoring of such patients is essential. routine repeat prescriptions should be avoided treatment should be withdrawn gradually.
+Therefore, regular monitoring of such patients is essential.
+Routine repeat prescriptions should be avoided treatment should be withdrawn gradually.

 The duration of treatment should be as short as possible (see section 4.2).
 If physical dependence has developed, abrupt termination of treatment results in withdrawal symptoms.
 These include headache, muscle pain, extreme anxiety, tension, restlessness, nervousness, sweating, confusion and irritability; sleep disturbance, diarrhoea, depression, rebound insomnia and mood changes.
 In severe cases the following may occur: a feeling of unreality or of being separated from the body, depersonalisation, hyperacusis, confusional states, numbness and tingling of the extremities, hypersensitivity to light, noise and physical contact, psychotic manifestations including hallucinations or epileptic seizures.
 Withdrawal symptoms will be worse in patients who have been dependent on alcohol or other narcotic drugs in the past, but can occur following abrupt cessation of treatment in patients receiving normal therapeutic doses for a short period of time.
+Abuse of benzodiazepines has been reported.

 Duration of treatment